hofstadter-io/studios-docs/content/getting-started/designing.md

-  pages/         # for page content and layouts translations/  # and multilingual assets seeds/         # application seed data custom/        # for custom UI components
+  pages/         # for page content and layouts translations/  # and multilingual assets seeds/         # application seed data custom/        # for custom files

   # secrets are not uploaded with a push
   # these are handled differently